21 Best RV Campgrounds on the Beach | East Coast Guide

 Fort De Soto County Park is a 238-site family camping area with facilities including picnic tables, grills, water, electricity, washers, dryers, sanitary disposal stations, modern restrooms, showers, play areas, and a camp store.
 There are also special campsites for camping with pets.

 Its beautiful campground is also noteworthy.
 Many of its campsites are situated on the calm backwater, with the beach just a short drive or paddle away.
-Mature trees provide thick shade over most of the campsites, and the breeze coming off the water is heavenly.
+Mature trees provide thick shade over most campsites, and the breeze from the water is heavenly.

 19. Henderson Beach State Park

-Destin Florida is known as the luckiest fishing village in the world.
+Destin, Florida, is known as the luckiest fishing village in the world.
 Those wishing to try their luck in the surf may catch popular species such as pompano, redfish, flounder, catfish, whiting, and cobia.
-Bait and tackle can be purchased just outside the park.

 20. Gamble Rogers Memorial State Recreation Area at Flagler

-Gamble Rogers beach is located between the Atlantic Ocean and the Halifax River in Flagler Beach, which is between St. Augustine and Daytona Beach.
+Gamble Rogers Beach is between the Atlantic Ocean and the Halifax River in Flagler Beach, between St. Augustine and Daytona Beach.

 Dune walkovers provide easy access to the beach while protecting the fragile dune system.
-There is also a laundry room, boat launch, an area to fish, kayak rental, and snack bar.
+There is also a laundry room, a boat launch, an area to fish, a kayak rental, and a snack bar.
 Pets are allowed in the campground but are prohibited on the beach.

 21. Curry Hammock State Park

-Curry Hammock State Park is a 28-site campground, located in the Florida Keys and on the Atlantic Ocean.
+Curry Hammock State Park is a 28-site campground in the Florida Keys and the Atlantic Ocean.
 The Florida Keys Overseas Heritage Trail, which passes through the park, provides easy access to and from Marathon.

 All sites have a gravel parking area for cars and RVs, and most have an adjoining sandy area for pitching a tent.
 We like that the sites consist of pea gravel rather than sand.
 It keeps the camper much cleaner.
 Each campsite comes equipped with a picnic table, charcoal grill, water, and 20/30/50-amp electrical service.
 A campground dump station is also available.